Jisha-pankaj/olist-data-quality-excel/excel-data-quality/README.md

-# Day 1- Excel Data Quality Assessment
+# Excel Data Quality Assessment

 ## Objective
 To understand the Olist e-commerce dataset and perform initial data quality checks using Excel.